fiskaltrust/interface-doc/README.md

 [DocFx](https://dotnet.github.io/docfx) is a documentation generation tool that creates HTML and PDF documentation from markdown files.
 It's e.g. be used by Microsoft to generate docs.microsoft.com.

 Use either chocolatey or nuget.exe to install DocFx, as described [here](https://github.com/docascode/docfx-seed/blob/master/README.md).

+Docfx will produce warnings for incorrect markdown (including incorrect references).

 #### wkhtmltopdf
 [wkhtmltopdf](https://wkhtmltopdf.org/) is used internally by DocFx to convert HTML files to PDF.
 Download and install it from the website linked above.